micro-os-plus/diag-trace-xpack/README.md

 The project is fully tested via GitHub [Actions](https://github.com/micro-os-plus/diag-trace-xpack/actions/) on each push.
-The tests run on GNU/Linux, macOS and Windows, are compiled with GCC, clang and arm-none-eabi-gcc and run natively or via QEMU.
+The test platforms are GNU/Linux, macOS and Windows, the tests are compiled with GCC, clang and arm-none-eabi-gcc and run natively or via QEMU.

-There are two set of tests, one that runs on every push, with a limited set of tests, and a set that is triggered manually, usually before releases, and runs on all tests on all supported platforms.
+There are two set of tests, one that runs on every push, with a limited number of tests, and a set that is triggered manually, usually before releases, and runs all tests on all supported platforms.

 The full set can be run manually with the following commands: